AdamJohnSimpson/AgileAssignment/Sprint 1/README.md

 ### Summary of Conversation:
 We completed the sprint planning and assigned roles to the first user stories we will be working on.
 We also set up a discord server to have voice calls so we can work together in smaller groups.
 Sprint 1 will begin at 1pm on 25/01/2021.
-Holly, Scott, Adam Simpson and Beth - working on creating the questionnaires Adam Shepherd - working on setting up the database Craig and Euan - working on setting up the abiltiy to add and create accounts
+Holly and Beth - working on creating the questionnaires (pair programming) Scott, Adam Simpson - working on a seperate element of the creating of questionnaires (pair programming) Adam Shepherd - working on setting up the database Craig and Euan - working on setting up the abiltiy to add and create accounts (pair programming)

 ## Day [X] - Scrum Meeting summary